synthpop-galaxy/synthpop/README.md

 ## Acknowledge Synthpop
-  If you think SynthPop was usfull for you work, Please cite Klüter et al. (in prep), and include citations for key components of the generation process.
+  If you think SynthPop was usfull for you work, please cite Klüter et al. (in prep).
+  Please also include citations for key components of the generation process.
   These includes, but is not limited, to the used model, isochrone system and extinction map.

 ## Getting in touch:
-  If users encounter any issues during the development of their custom submodules or model or while using Synthpop, they can reach out to the development team through the GitHub issue tracker.
+  If users encounter any issues while using Synthpopduring  the development/implementation of new submodules or models, they can reach out to the development team through the GitHub issue tracker.
   We welcome any feedback, bug reports, or feature requests that can help improve Synthpop.